MathildeAguiar/docs_internship/journal.md

 * Still working on the database structure but I'm still struggling to make some choices in its configuration.
 * Changed some forms and associated queries.
 * Did some queries for editing/deleting a notion on the validation page but until the db is unstable it's not quite efficient.

+### 25/06/21:
+* I changed quite a few details in the existing interfaces.
+Added a dashboard to the home page to access more easialy to all pages.
+* I added a page to create some exercices sessions.
+* I'm starting to visualize the overall of the website pages which makes it easier to refine my database configuration !